Reusing Previous Computations

 However, recall that with dirty flags we must always think about invalidating them (with mark), checking them (with get), and resetting them (with set).
 We’ve added get and set, but who marks the zoom dirty flag?Without marking them when they change, we will incorrectly skip too much layout work.

 We mark a field’s dirty flag when its dependency changes.
-For example, innerHTML_set and keypress change the DOM tree, which the layout tree’s children field depends on, so those handlers call mark on the children field.
+For example, innerHTML_set and keypress change the HTML tree, which the layout tree’s children field depends on, so those handlers call mark on the children field.
 Since a child’s zoom field depends on its parents’ zoom field, we need to mark all the children when the zoom field changes.
 So in DocumentLayout, we have to do:

 class DocumentLayout: